MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/3-configure-public-load-balancer.md

 ## Azure Load Balancer and Remote Desktop Gateway

 Remote Desktop Gateway is a Windows service that you can use to enable clients on the internet to make Remote Desktop Protocol (RDP) connections through firewalls to Remote Desktop servers on your private network.
 The default five-tuple hash in Load Balancer is incompatible with this service.
-If you want to you Load Balancer with your Remote Desktop servers, use source IP affinity.
+If you want to use Load Balancer with your Remote Desktop servers, use source IP affinity.

 ## Azure Load Balancer and media upload

-Another use case for Source IP Affinity is media upload.
+Another use case for source IP affinity is media upload.
 In many implementations, a client initiates a session through a TCP protocol and connects to a destination IP address.
 This connection remains open throughout the upload to monitor progess, but the file is uploaded through a separate UDP protocol.

 With the five-tuple hash, the TCP and UDP connections are likely to be sent to different destination IP addresses by the load balancer, which stops the upload from completing successfully.
 Use source IP affinity to fix this problem.